-With the demand for CBD products increasing daily and regular news stories about life changing benefits, now is a good a time as any to get your head around the potential uses for CBD within your own life.
+With the demand for CBD oil and related products increasing daily and regular news stories about the life changing benefits, now is as good time as any to get your head around the potential uses for CBD within your own life.

-The two compounds are so closely related, and so often discussed together, that you’d be forgiven for assuming their effects, and maybe even their benefits for health, are similar.
+THC and CBD are so closely related, and so often discussed together, that you’d be forgiven for assuming their effects, and maybe even their benefits for wellbeing, are similar.

 Not only is this not the case at all, but getting the two confused can get you in some hot water legally in many countries!

-So what is the difference between CBD and THC?
+So what is the difference between CBD vs THC?

 Chemically, CBD and THC are almost identical.
 They both consist of the 2 oxygen atoms, 30 hydrogen atoms, and 21 carbon atoms

-The only difference between them is a minuscule, microscopic difference in how these atoms are laid out.
+The difference between CBD vs THC is a minuscule, microscopic difference in how these atoms are laid out.
 However, this small difference gives them a number of different qualities.